THE LIGHT WE HOLD

 SYNAPSE

 In a liminal world where time folds in on itself, two women meet.
 They may be sisters, lovers, friends, or reflections of one another.
-They are bound by this space – one woman’s dream, the other’s memory.
+They are bound by this space, remote, yet strangely intimate.
+One woman’s dream, the other’s memory.
 One belongs to the realm of the living; the other lingers as a ghost.
-And what if sometimes it is the dead who grieve the living, unable to let go.
+And what if sometimes it is the dead who grieve the living, unable to let go?

 Director: Andrea Hackl